michaelherold/codeclimate-sass-lint/README.md

 For help with Sass-lint, [check out their documentation].

-If you're running into a Code Climate issue, first check out our [engine documentation][#usage] and look over any existing [issues][issues], as your question may have already been covered.
+If you're running into a Code Climate issue, first check out our [engine documentation](#usage) and look over any existing [issues][issues], as your question may have already been covered.
 If not, please [open an issue][open-issue] and we'll see what we can do to help.

 [check out their documentation]: https://github.com/sasstools/sass-lint
 [issues]: https://github.com/michaelherold/codeclimate-sass-lint/issues